 Because of the egregious content of the affidavit, a complaint was prepared and sent to the American Academy of Neurology and the Florida Board of Medicine.
 The expert resigned his membership while the complaint was pending.

-Early Action Case Study #1: Diminishing Returns
+Case Study #3: Diminishing Returns

 A physician in Florida was sued for a missed diagnosis.
 He was not a member of Medical Justice at the time he was sued.